BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The median DOM in Montana in April 2024 was 57 days, according to the Federal Reserve Bank of St. Louis.
-This is down from 68 the previous year.
-This means that, on average, listings spend nearly two months on the market before being purchased.
-This also indicates that the market has become more competitive since this time last year.
-As expected, average DOM generally drops in the summer, when more people are buying homes and listings are more competitive.
+The median DOM in Montana in November 2025 was 93 days, according to Redfin.
+This is up 7 days the previous year.
+This means that, on average, listings spend nearly three months on the market before being purchased.
+This also indicates that the market has become cooler since this time last year.
+As expected, average DOM generally rises in the colder months, when less people are buying homes and listings are less competitive.

 New Supply Statistics